-4 Steps for Drying Out Your Crawl Space
+4 Steps For Drying Out Your Crawl Space

-A massive storm can damage your home in Bartlett, TN; Cordova, TN; or surrounding area.
+A massive storm can damage your home in Bartlett, TN; Cordova, TN; or the surrounding area.
 Flooding doesn't always happen in the most obvious places.
 If you find standing water in your crawl space after a rainstorm, you may need water restoration specialists.
 These certified technicians have proper equipment and experience to remove the water and ensure no residual damage lingers.
 Here are the steps SERVPRO of Bartlett / Cordova takes:

 You may have a well-maintained sump pump in your crawl space, but an industrial pump on a truck can get the water out faster.
 Once technicians arrive and assess the situation, they will probably want to remove the excess water immediately.
 The sooner it's extracted, the less damage it can do to your house.

 When your crawl space flooded, likely, debris washed in with the stormwater.
 Other items already in the space may have been submerged.
 Experts can use a trash pump to remove everything from the area.